 Enchanted Trails RV Park

-For bona fide nomads, Enchanted Trails RV Park is a unique place to park on historic Route 66.
+For bona fide nomads and vanlifers, Enchanted Trails RV Park is a unique place to park on historic Route 66.
 Enchanted Trails opened its office doors in the 1950s.
 Not many RV parks have an immersive museum of vintage trailers to tour!
-You can book a stay in a streamline trailer for a true retro road trip experience or park your personal RV.
-The park is equipped with water and electric hookups, free wifi, restrooms and a seasonal swimming pool.
+Park your personal RV or camp among original streamline trailers for an authentic roadside experience.
+The park is equipped with water and electric hookups, free wifi, an indoor lounge, restrooms and a seasonal swimming pool.

 Enchanted Trails RV Park